-- Fulfill the needs of the Long Range and Reserves Planning projects for GIS services.
-(ONGOING) - Use the Business Analyst data and software to support planning for Centers and Transit Oriented Development (TOD) through the Local Aspirations project.
-(ONGOING)

-- Develop the capability to offer visualization services to DRC stakeholders.
-(ONGOING) - Modernize DRC core services and expand on the tradition of collaboration that has long been the trademark of the RLIS dataset.
+- Fulfill the needs of Planning and Development, including Reserves Planning projects for GIS services.
+(ONGOING) - Fulfill the needs of the Sustainability Center including The Intertwine, trails improvement and parks inventory update.
+(November, 2010) - Develop an interactive GIS layer-editing tool that can be used by Metro and our regional partners to develop and maintain building and land use information.
+(March, 2011) - Develop the capability to offer visualization services to DRC stakeholders.
+(December, 2010) - Modernize DRC core services and expand on the tradition of collaboration that has long been the trademark of the RLIS dataset.
 Enable end products/services to bring the RLIS dataset in line with industry standards, and position the DRC to better utilize modern web and database technologies.
-(ONGOING)
+(August, 2010) - Begin a project to provide better support to Metro and regional partners by increasing the functionality of Metro's street layer, so that it can be used for multi-modal transportation networking, including trails, bike routes and sidewalks.
+(May, 2011)